-1. Main recommendations of the Committee made after the final observations in connection with the consolidated third, fourth and fifth periodic reports on Bulgaria (21 November 2016), which have not been implemented yet of 01.02.2023, Reply from Commission for Protection against Discrimination of 01.03.2023, Reply from National Network for Children of 02.03.2023.
+1. Main recommendations of the Committee made after the final observations in connection with the consolidated third, fourth and fifth periodic reports on Bulgaria (21 November 2016), which have not been implemented yet

 This question was put to the evaluation of the civil organisations, and the Ombudsman turned to the National Network for Children $(NNC)^{14}$ - a network that unites over 134 organisations working in the field of children's rights.